-There are many sites where you can make a short link form a long URL, but I will give an example by using Bit.ly, a popular free link shortening service.
+There are many sites where you can make a short link from a long URL.
+I will give an example by using Bit.ly, a popular link shortening service.

 Now you can paste your long URL link.
 I’ll use my long link from Amazon.

-However, there is one more thing you can do with your new short link.
+But there is one more thing you can do with your new short link.
 You can change it!
 Click on Customize.

 Now I have a short URL that I can keep and easily identify as the link to my book.

-If you do this for all the links that you need and use on a regular basis, you will not only save a lot of time on your book promotion.
+You should do this for all the links that you need and use regularly.
+It will save a lot of time on your book promotion.

 You will also be sure that the links you send to the world are absolutely 100% accurate.

 Related reading: How You Can Make Much Better Use Of Book Buy Links